-- ▶ Keep isles and stairs clear.
+- Keep isles.

-- Walk, and do not run.
+- ▶ Walk, and do not run.

 - ▶ Follow established traffic patterns.

 - ▶ Do not carry anything that blocks your vision.

 - ▶ Keep drawers closed.

 - ▶ Use ladders properly; never use chairs, tables or boxes.
 Do not stand on top of ladder, and do not over reach.

-- ▶ Use handrails on stairs.

 - Turn lights on to see.

 - Never run in the kitchen.
 The floor may be wet.

 - ▶ Never leave anything on the floor including ice from the ice machine.